iamFez/aosbornePortfolio/README.md

 <img src="images/iconTwitter.png" width="24" height="24">[@aosborne_sys](https://twitter.com/aosborne_sys)

-<span style="font-size:6em;">All images used are free-use and follow their respective guidelines.</span>
+<span style="font-size:6em;">All images used on this page are free-use and follow their respective guidelines.</span>